DedicatedDev/ibc-sdk/README.md

 | Ethereum              | [Ethereum Developer Hub](https://ethereum.org/en/developers/) | [Link](./docusaurus/docs/dev-environment/EVM/index.md)      |
 | CosmWasm (Cosmos SDK) | [wasmd GitHub](https://github.com/cosmwasm/wasmd)             | [Link](./docusaurus/docs/dev-environment/CosmWasm/index.md) |

+> **Note**
-> Note: In theory, any Cosmos SDK with CosmWasm enabled can be used.
+> In theory, any Cosmos SDK with CosmWasm enabled can be used.
 However, an image should be available to list in the configuration file.

 Additionally, **if you want to connect to a [virtual chain](./docusaurus/docs/concepts/polymer/vibc.md) through Polymer, the Cosmos chain will have to support multi-hop**.